Textilfabrik Cromford

 Are there restrooms and cafes?

-Facilities such as restrooms are typically available; check the official website for details about cafes or dining options.
+Facilities such as restrooms and cafes may be available; check the official website for more detailed information.

 What should I wear?